Pigman (film)

-Pigman is a 2013 Indian Malayalam-language film directed by Avira Rebecca and written by N. Prabhakaran based on his own short story of the same name.
-The film features Jayasurya and Remya Nambeesan while Jagathy Sreekumar, Harisree Ashokan, Salim Kumar, Suraj Venjaramoodu and K. P. A. C. Lalitha play the rest of supporting cast.
-It is the second directorial venture of Avira Rebecca whose previous film Thakarachenda was critically well acclaimed.
+Pigman is a 2013 Indian Malayalam-language drama film directed by Avira Rebecca and written by N. Prabhakaran based on his 1994 short story of the same name.
+The film stars Jayasurya and Remya Nambeesan, with Harisree Ashokan and Suraj Venjaramoodu in supporting roles.
 The film tells the story of a young man who dreams of securing high jobs by completing his doctorate, but is forced to spend his days in a pig farm.

-Pigman was scripted by N. Prabhakaran, who had earlier written the much acclaimed film Pulijanmam.
-The story of the film was written by N. Prabhakaran in 1994, which won him the Katha Award for Best Story that year.
-Vinod Illampilly cranked the camera and the film was produced by T. R. Sreeraj under the banner of Sree Surya Films.